John Ursua: Junior (redshirt) season

 Ursua led the nation in receiving touchdowns with 16.
 His 17 total touchdowns (one rushing touchdown versus Army) ranked 10th in the NCAA.
 He ranked fifth nationally in receiving yards with 1,343 and eighth in receiving yards per game with 103.3.
-He led the Mountain West Conference in receiving touchdowns, receiving yards, receiving yards per game, and total touchdowns.
+He led the Mountain West in receiving touchdowns, receiving yards, receiving yards per game, and total touchdowns.
 He eclipsed 100-yards in seven games and scored multiple touchdowns in five games.
 He achieved a career-high 13 receptions in a game versus San Jose State.

-His senior year accomplishments included being named to the all-Mountain West first-team, selection to the Associated Press and USA Today Mid-Season All America second-team, a Semifinalist for the Biletnikoff Award, a finalist for the Polynesian Player of the Year, and named the team’s Most Valuable Player.
+His senior year accomplishments included being named to the all-Mountain West first-team, selection to the Associated Press and USA Today Mid-Season All America second-team, a Semifinalist for the Biletnikoff Award, a finalist for the Polynesian Player of the Year, and named the team's Most Valuable Player.
 During the 2018 season, he reached the feat of having at least one catch in 30 consecutive games dating back to his first season on the team.
-He missed the 2018 Hawaii Bowl due to an injury, in a game that Hawaii lost to Louisiana Tech 31-14.
+He missed the 2018 Hawaii Bowl due to an injury, in a game that Hawaii lost to Louisiana Tech 31–14.
 Ursua completed his college football career ranked in Hawaii's top ten for career receptions (189, 9th), receiving yards (2,662, 9th), and receiving touchdowns (24, 7th).